yong812/Deep-Image-Stitching/README.md

 # Deep-Image-Stitching
-Some projects about deep image stitching.
+Some projects about Deep Image Stitching.